Frequently Asked Questions

 No, we are a completely self-contained program.

-We place all Ballibay Rock campers in at least two bands, and bands rehearse at least two songs, so if a camper wants to play both of their instruments they can either play different instruments in their two bands, or instrument-swap within the bands.
+Campers can opt to be placed in one or two staff-coached bands, and each band rehearses at least two songs.
+So, campers can either play different instruments in their two bands, or instrument-swap within the bands.
 Let them know as camp approaches that they should be clear with the rock staffer who interviews them at the beginning of camp that they want to perform on both instruments.
 They’ll see when they arrive that campers and staff discussing program choices and collaborating on planning is very much the done thing, but sometimes first year campers are a little shy to express their wishes; please reenforce that they should definitely let us know their preferences so we can give them the best experience possible.

 Also, campers are free to form as many “side project” bands as they want — these bands are not overseen by a staff person, but there are always rehearsal spaces available, and the rock staff will help them to record or arrange informal performance opportunities (for instance, at 5:00 each day the whole camp gathers to hear/see informal performances from the music, dance, and rock programs).

-Absolutely — it’s one of the strengths of Ballibay’s program: the formal commitment to the rock program is two band rehearsals each day, plus periodic lessons and time set aside for practice.
-While many kids fill the rest of their day with other rock activities (songwriting, recording, jamming, side projects, &c…), for most rock campers there is plenty of time each day free to try other activities.
-We see every combination: rock/art, rock/theater, rock/video, rock/dance… And adding horseback riding to any schedule is easily done.
+Absolutely — it’s one of the strengths of Ballibay’s program.
+Bands rehearse daily for 45 minutes.
+While some kids fill the rest of their day with other rock activities (songwriting, recording, jamming, side projects, &c…), for most campers there is plenty of time each day free to try other activities.
+We see every combination: rock/art, rock/theater, rock/video, rock/dance… And it is easy to add horseback riding to any schedule.

 We form our bands so that they will be musically and socially successful, and be great learning experiences for everyone.
-So while we’d never put a much less capable player with very skilled musicians, we do tend to mix age and experience level to some degree in our rock program.
+So while we’d never put a much less capable player with very skilled musicians, we do tend to mix age and experience level in bands.
 We do this for a few reasons: 1) we do have some younger kids who shred!
-2) we love for less experienced players to learn from more experienced players, and for more experienced players to improve their listening and sensitivity by not only playing with other “hot” musicians 3) we enjoy seeing friendships and creative relationships form across larger age gaps than one would ordinarily see (this happens a lot at Ballibay, and we love the Linda Lindas).
+2) we love for less experienced players to learn from more experienced players, and for more experienced players to improve their listening and sensitivity by not only playing with other “hot” musicians 3) we enjoy seeing friendships and creative relationships form across larger age gaps than one would ordinarily see (this happens a lot at Ballibay!).

 That said, we do also form a few “ringer bands,” which are typically made up of the older, more experienced players (and we also make a few “beginner bands.”)

-So my guess would be that he’d be placed in one “ringer band” with kids his age who can all really play, and a second band that is more mixed in terms of age and skill (all the kids who come specifically for rock are given two staff-coached bands).
+So my guess would be that he’d be placed in one “ringer band” with kids his age who can all really play, and a second band that is more mixed in terms of age and skill.

 Also, campers can form “side project” bands, and can pick their own bandmates for these.
 These are not staff-coached, but do have access to staff for assistance, the opportunity to perform their work for the whole camp, and access to rehearsal space and recording facilities.
 Some serious rock campers will have 2 or 3 side project bands going during a session.